lamarana2021/ecommerce_customer_analytics_sql/README.md

 # Global E-commerce Customer Analytics - SQL

 ## Project Overview

-This project performs exploratory customer analytics for an e-commerce company using SQL Server to uncover insights into customer behaviour, revenue generation, loyalty patterns, and churn characteristics.
+In this project, an  exploratory analysis was performed for an e-commerce company (using a synthetic dataset) to reveal insights into revenue generation, loyalty patterns, customer behaviours and churn characteristics.

-The analysis focuses on understanding customer segments, identifying key revenue drivers, evaluating customer value, and analysing factors associated with customer retention and churn.
+Specifically, the analysis focused on identifying key revenue drivers, evaluating customer value, and analysing factors associated with churn and customer retention.

-Core areas covered in this project include data exploration, customer profile analysis, customer value analysis, customer segmentation, loyalty analysis, and churn analysis.
+Core areas covered in this project include data exploration, customer profile analysis, customer value analysis, customer segmentation, loyalty analysis, and churn analysis using SQL Server.

 ```